masterix21/laravel-addressable/README.md

 This package adds to any Eloquent model the addresses: in this way will be easier to support a billing address, the shipment addresses or others.

+It uses the great package `matanyadaev/laravel-eloquent-spatial` by Matan Yadaev.

 ## Support us

 If you like my work, you can [sponsoring me](https://github.com/masterix21).